Graptopetalum paraguayense 'Variegatum'

 When planting your Ghost Plant in a container, make sure you choose a well-drained potting mix and a container with drainage holes.

-Try mixing Ghost Plant with other succulents for an interesting, yet low-maintenance planting.
+Try mixing Ghost Plant with other succulents for an interesting yet low-maintenance planting.
 Or you can incorporate your Ghost Plant into a rock garden.
-You can create a rock garden by piling large rocks like limestone as the base and filling in gaps with smaller stones, gravel, and pockets of soil for planting.
+You can create a rock garden by piling large rocks like limestone as the base and filling in gaps with smaller stones, gravel, and soil pockets for planting.

-Ghost Plant thrives in sunlight, so choose a location where it will receive full- or half-day sun.
-When grown as a houseplant, keep it near a south, east or west window.
+Ghost Plant thrives in sunlight, so choose a location to receive full- or half-day sun.
+When grown as a houseplant, keep it near a south, east, or west window.

 Some people prefer to keep their Ghost Plant trimmed to create a fuller shape.
 For a different look, you can allow it to get a little "leggy."
 This allows the twisting stems to climb out of the pot, cascading down gently.
 Be sure to let the soil almost completely dry between waterings.

 - Back to genus Graptopetalum